-NCAS ref: Personal Information (Please quote in all correspondence)
+NCAS ref: redarded by the USI (Please quote in all correspondence)

 Dear Dr Wright

 Further to our telephone conversation on 28 December 2016, I am writing to summarise the issues which we discussed for both of our records.
 Please let me know if any of the information is incorrect.